niklasbuschmann/contrast/index.md

 Previously, I worked at [Motu Economic and Public Policy Research](https://www.motu.nz/) and studied economics, math, and philosophy at Victoria University of Wellington in New Zealand.

-I'm professionally interested in applied microeconomics, and non-professionally interested in metaethics, political philosophy, and [effective altruism](https://www.effectivealtruism.org/).

 On this website, you can find my research and my [CV](http://shakkednoy.com/cv.pdf).